fmxsh/credcrypdir/README.md

-# credcrypdir - Encrypt and Decriypt Directories
+# credcrypdir - Encrypt and Decrypt Directories

 Is a wrapper uniting the `crypdir` and `cred` commands to encrypt and decrypt directories.